 How we handle unexplained absences

-Events we expect all Beavers, Cubs and Scouts to attend
+Events we expect all Beavers, Cubs, Scouts and Explorers to attend

 As well as regular weekly meetings, there are three annual events at which the attendance of all members is required.
 These are